lhfmartin/static-website-visits/js/README.md

         <script src="record-visit.js" async></script>
         ```

         Note: On every page where the script is embedded, visits to that page will be recorded automatically.
-To avoid this, delete / comment out the following code from the script:
+To avoid this, delete / comment out the following code from the script (then, `recordPageVisit` has to be invoked manually on pages where visits should be recorded):
         ``` js
         if (typeof module == "undefined") {
           recordPageVisit();